ibm-cloud-docs/codeengine/data-portability.md

     }
 }
 ```
+{: codeblock}

 All commands that use the `kubectl` command with the `-o json` option, produce a JSON output that is compatible with Kubernetes.
 The JSON produced by other commands, like `ibmcloud resource` or `ibmcloud code-engine` cannot be assumed to be compatible with Kubernetes as is.

 {{site.data.keyword.codeengineshort}} doesn't support the export of the following data format and schema of the exported data, configuration, and application:
 * YAML

 ## Data ownership
 {: #data-portability-ownership}

 All exported data is classified as customer content.
 Apply the full customer ownership and licensing rights, as stated in the [{{site.data.keyword.cloud_notm}} Service Agreement](https://www.ibm.com/terms/?id=Z126-6304_WS).